ctafur/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-The graph below shows a more irregular step pattern on weekends, with lots of highs and lows.
+The graphs below shows a more irregular step pattern on weekends, with lots of highs and lows.
 The average steps between 10:00 and 20:00 are higher on weekends as well, suggesting a more active lifestyle at the end of the week.